lhmet-forks/bigleaf/README.md

 # README #

 This repository serves as comprehensive collection of functions to calcultate additional variables from water, carbon and energy fluxes measured by EC data as well as meteorological data.
-The functions assume the vegetation to behave like a "big leaf", i.e. vertical variations within the canopy are ignored.
+The functions assumes that the vegetation behaves like a "big leaf", i.e. vertical variations within the canopy are ignored.

 an (incomplete) list of what should be in the package: